Menu

 We believe that choosing lights by watts alone is a recipe for disaster.
 Lumens are a better gauge than watts because lumens are a representation of light, whereas watts are a representation of electricity consumed.

 Our best advice is to start with a Stadium or Sports Field Lighting Plan.
 It allows you to see the results on the field without ever spending a single dollar.
-The software can be altered to add more lights, remove lights, and refocus lights until the field is properly lit and balanced.
-The lighting plan will show you what lights to use, and even where to aim them on the field.
-The right optic is chosen, and the right lumens.
-This eliminates all the guesswork.
+Using your lighting requirements, the software can be altered to add more lights, remove lights, and refocus lights until the field is properly lit and balanced.

 Takeaway: The biggest thing a lighting plan will provide is proof that the playing field is bright enough and the light is balanced and even across the field.

 You may have a ball stadium that currently uses either 1000-Watt or 1500-Watt Metal Halides.
-And being able to replace Metal Halide with LED makes sense if you don’t have to add more fixtures than you currently have.
+And being able to replace Metal Halide lamps with LED makes sense if you don’t have to add more fixtures than you currently have.
 Here’s a simple guide to the lumens required to replace Metal Halide.

 3. Narrow Beam Optics are the Key to Lighting a Sports Field